-A key assumption is that salaries grow at a stable rate that is uncorrelated with equity returns A key assumption in the simulation is that salaries grow at a stable rate and that this rate of growth is not correlated with equity returns.
+A key assumption in the simulation is that salaries grow at a stable rate and that this rate of growth is not correlated with equity returns.
 This allows us to focus on the pension benefit measure chosen, the ratio of pension benefits to final salaries or replacement rate.
-Antolin and Payet (2010) relaxed this restriction and consider the impact of human capital, in particular different wage paths and the experience of unemployment on replacement rates derived from DC pension plans.
+This restriction could be relaxed in future research.

-A historical analysis using US and Japanese data was A historical analysis was also conducted to test the findings of the stochastic simulation with actual market data from Japan and the United States.
-Following Poterba et al. (2006), the strategies chosen in the historical conducted to test the findings of the stochastic simulation analysis all have the same average allocation to equities during the accumulation period.
+A historical analysis was also conducted to test the findings of the stochastic simulation with actual market data from Japan and the United States.
+Following Poterba et al. (2006), the strategies chosen in the historical analysis all have the same average allocation to equities during the accumulation period.
 This ensures that the volatility of the resulting replacement rates is approximately equal, making the comparison of actual replacement rates meaningful.